REPORT HUMAN TRAFFICKING, CALL 1-888-373-7888 - Leave site

 How to Apply

-3. If referred by an agency or law enforcement partner, our staff may request to speak with the referring partner.
+• If referred by an agency, therapist, probation officer, or law enforcement partner, our staff may contact the referring professional for additional information.

-Depending on the situation, participation in certain support groups or classes may be encouraged or required for grant approval.
+Depending on the request, participation in support groups, mentoring, financial literacy, life skills classes, or other programming may be encouraged or required.

 Our Commitment

-Our goal is to remove barriers that prevent survivors from moving forward in their journey of restoration, freedom, and independence.
-Every grant is thoughtfully reviewed based on individual needs and available funding.
-The support we offer is always compassionate, confidential, and survivor-centered.
+Our mission is to remove barriers that prevent survivors from moving forward in their journey of restoration, freedom, and independence.